Bible Question:

 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 1 Thessalonians 5:23 (NASB)

-For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and fable to judge the thoughts and intentions of the heart.
+For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
 Hebrews 4:12 (NASB)

 The message is that souls and spirits are not the same.
 When we die, the spirit of a man or woman goes to either heaven or hell; but the body remains here.
 The soul appeared to refer to that part of man that causes his nephesh or body to function.
 The body is placed into a grave and decays and returns to the dust.
 Listen to Jesus’ comments about what happens to our spirits after we die,